tunaphish/blog/content/notes/inbox.md

 but I want to be the sun.
 manbuns are in again.
 I want to grow out my hair.
 I'm just not someone who enjoys speed

+# good days
+sometimes I'll have random good days and I'm not sure where they are coming from. but I didn't use to feel like this or at least I haven't felt like this in a long time. just a general feeling welling in my chest that everything is good.
+I'm even tired right now yet I still feel that way.
+Interested in trying to make this more of a regular thing.
+I think working out is a big part of that.

+but do I workout in the morning or night. nights are the definitive boost to my productivity.
+I'm able to eek out a few more cycles at night this way. but physical health is more important then anything. if you find that you are sacrificing meals or working out for anything else then you need to reevaluate your priorities.

+# my friday nights
+ are my fridays sacred? to be honest I really didn't want to sacrifice my spa night (the best part of my week) but obviously events are more important but spa night is an event. a conundrum. as I make my schedule I do realize my time is limited.
+I don't have infinite time. as hard as it is I do think I want to delete apex legends

+# finding community
+I want to join more communities. meet more people. it's so hard for me... and I can't really do it over online things.
+I say I don't want to meet software devs. but amazon workers are fine? and the ones showing up to art events generally aren't devs. they're ux designers and business peeps.